 The Extended VTR Setting menu (7355.5) appears.
-At the top of the status area, the relevant serial port, slot number, protocol, serial port name, and SCU number appear.
+At the top of the status area, the relevant serial port, slot number, device type, serial port name, and SCU number appear.
 In the lower part of the status area, the response speed settings appear.

-- Specify the command to which the response speed setting applies. - 1.
+- 4 Specify the item to which the response speed setting applies. - 1.
 Maximum Open Delay: Maximum time required to open a file - 2.
 Maximum Cueup Delay: Maximum time required to cue up a file - 3.
 Play After Cueup Delay: Delay time from the cuedup state to begin playback - 4.
-Stop Delay: Delay time from issuing the stop command until actually stopping - 5 Set the response speed of the Extended VTR.
+Stop Delay: Delay time from issuing the Stop command until actually stopping - 5 Set the response speed of the Extended VTR.